clairecdwd/fe3-multimorbidity/README.md

 in supplementary figures 7 and 8.

 ## Methodological notes

-Points a reader may want to know before interpreting the output.

 1. **Latent class indicator sets.** The conditions entered into the latent class model at each site were selected on the basis of the number of participants